 Proper ergonomics also extends to sleeping with supportive pillows that keep the neck from strain while sleeping.
 There are also other products that are affordable and can have an immediate impact.
 One product I like that easily fits into an active lifestyle is the Neck Saviour.
 It helps stretch tight neck muscles and provides a traction effect to help keep joints and discs healthy.
 It weighs only a couple ounces and is easily carried anywhere you go.
 With an award winning design, it is recommended by health care professionals and used in restorative healing classes like Yoga and Pilates.
 The applications are endless.
 Forget about cumbersome inflation bulbs, restrictive collars, electrical cords and heavy equipment, the Neck Saviour is simple and easy to use.
-A true testament to the advances in technology that contribute to better spinal health.
+A true testament to the advances in technology that contribute a healthy neck lifestyle.

 A recent 2017 study in Surgical Neurology International examined 207 adolescents and children with neck pain.
 A total of 180 suffered musculoskeletal neck problems.
 A higher percentage of females than males and adolescents than children were affected by ratio of approximately approximately 60% to 40%.
 Eye symptoms were present in slightly over 20%, and in over 80%, the parents noted psychological and behavioral issues.
 The study indicates 100% of the 180 individuals had altered neck flexion when using tablets, smartphones, and when studying, a condition often called text neck.

 The authors of the study concluded, “Musculoskeletal neck pain is an important disease in children and adolescents with numerous risk factors contributing to its development.
 Increased stresses regarding the cervical spine may lead to cervical degeneration along with other developmental, medical, psychological, and social complications.”